-I had the opportunity to attend this week’s FDA public workshop, which focused on the distinction between medical device servicing and remanufacturing activities.
+I had the opportunity to attend the December FDA public workshop, which focused on the distinction between medical device servicing and remanufacturing activities.
 I do not intend to cover all the specifics of the workshop here.
 My goal is to inform those in the health technology industry who are not clear on the history of these efforts or have disengaged from the topic.
 You will be impacted.
 The extent and nature of that impact has yet to be determined and will ultimately be influenced by the individuals who are at the table.

 My curiosity in the topic is multidimensional.
 For the past eight years, I’ve managed an “in house” medical equipment services operation at a healthcare organization.
 Prior to that, I worked for eight years with two independent service organizations (ISOs), and I spent a short time working for a manufacturer.
 Apart from my industry experience, I’m a biomedical engineering educator.
 This topic not only impacts how I do my work but also how I educate my students.